lalabuy948/blog/content/posts/user-stories-explained/index.md

 4. **Manage the conversation**: As the facilitator, it's important to manage the conversation and ensure that everyone has a chance to speak.
 This can be done by setting ground rules for the meeting, actively listening to each person's contributions, and summarizing key points as the conversation progresses.
 5. **Stay on track**: It's important to stay on track and keep the meeting focused on the agenda.
 This can be done by assigning time limits to each agenda item, using a timer to keep the conversation moving, and gently redirecting the conversation if it strays too far off topic.
 6. **Follow up**: After the meeting, it's important to follow up with the team to ensure that everyone understands what was discussed and what actions need to be taken.
 This can be done by sending a meeting summary or action plan, scheduling a follow-up meeting, or assigning tasks and deadlines to team members.

+But Elon Musk's rules might be applicable in some cases as well especially the last one:

+1. Avoid large meetings
+2. Leave a meeting if you’re not contributing
+3. Forget the chain of command
+4. Be clear, not clever
+5. Ditch frequent meetings
+6. Use common sense

 You can check as well:
 - [Improve and Do Retrospectives Right](/posts/improve-and-do-retrospectives-right/)